-181c 181c 6400.181(c) - The assessment shall be based on assessment instruments, interviews, progress notes, and observations.
-6400.181(e) - The assessment must include the following information: 181e Functional strengths, needs and preferences of the individual.
-The likes, dislikes, and interests of the individual.

-- The individual's current level of performance and progress in the areas:

-- Acquisition of functional skills.
+181c 6400.181(c) - The assessment shall be based on assessment instruments, interviews, progress notes, and observations.
+181e 6400.181(e) - The assessment must include the following information: 1.
+Functional strengths, needs and preferences of the individual.
+2. The likes, dislikes and interests of the individual.
+3. The individual's current level of performance and progress in the areas: i.
+Acquisition of functional skills. ii.
+Communication. iii.
+Personal adjustment. iv.
+Personal needs with or without assistance from others.
+4. The individual's need for supervision.

-- Communication.

-- Personal adjustment.

-- Personal needs with or without assistance from others.

-- The individual's need for supervision.

-- The individual's ability to self-administer medications.
+- 5. The individual's ability to self-administer medications.

-- The individual's ability to safely use or avoid poisonous materials, when in the presence of poisonous materials.
+- 6. The individual's ability to safely use or avoid poisonous materials, when in the presence of poisonous materials.

-- The individual's knowledge of the danger of heat sources and ability to sense and move away quickly from heat sources which exceed 120° F and are not insulated.
+- 7. The individual's knowledge of the danger of heat sources and ability to sense and move away quickly from heat sources which exceed 120° F and are not insulated.

-- The individual's ability to evacuate in the event of a fire.
+- 8. The individual's ability to evacuate in the event of a fire.

-- Documentation of the individual's disability, including functional and medical limitations.
+- 9. Documentation of the individual's disability, including functional and medical limitations.

-- A lifetime medical history.
+- 10. A lifetime medical history.

-- Psychological evaluations, if applicable.
+- 11. Psychological evaluations, if applicable.

-- Recommendations for specific areas of training, programming, and services.
+- 12. Recommendations for specific areas of training, programming and services.

-- The individual's progress over the last 365 calendar days and current level in the following areas:
+- 13. The individual's progress over the last 365 calendar days and current level in the following areas:

-- 1. Health.
+- i.
+Health.

-- 2. Motor and communication skills.
+- ii.
+Motor and communication skills.

-- 3. Activities of individual living.
+- iii.
+Activities of individual living.

-- 4. Personal adjustment.
+- iv.
+Personal adjustment.

-- 5. Socialization.
+- v.
+Socialization.

-- 6. Recreation.
+- vi.
+Recreation.

-- 7. Financial independence.
+- vii.
+Financial independence.

-- 8. Managing personal property.
+- viii.
+Managing personal property.

-- 9. Community integration.
+- ix.
+Community integration.

-- The individual's knowledge of water safety and ability to swim.
+- 14. The individual's knowledge of water safety and ability to swim.